 - Students are discouraged from attending placement while ill.
-However, absences for greater than 2 days due to illness must be documented with a letter from a physician or nurse practitioner; each day over the initial 2 days (or if the student will be under the 210 hour minimum) must be made up. - a student may be granted an absence from placement for the death of a relative for up to 2 days (15 hours) without making up the time unless the student will be under the 210 hour minimum; - If the student's performance is weak, the CI should request that the time be made up (this may be done during evenings or weekends if the CI provides this coverage, otherwise the placement may have to be extended); - absences greater than 2 days due to bereavement should be discussed immediately with the ACCE (University policy recognizes absences with respect to 'immediate family': grandparents, parents, siblings, children and grandchildren).
+However, absences for greater than 2 days due to illness must be documented with an extenuating circumstances form (or if the student will be under the 210 hour minimum must be made up). - a student may be granted an absence from placement for the death of a relative for up to 2 days (15 hours) without making up the time unless the student will be under the 210 hour minimum; - If the student's performance is weak, the CI should request that the time be made up (this may be done during evenings or weekends if the CI provides this coverage, otherwise the placement may have to be extended); - absences greater than 2 days due to bereavement should be discussed immediately with the ACCE (University policy recognizes absences with respect to 'immediate family': grandparents, parents, siblings, children and grandchildren).